 Here’s how it happened; Heather made me climb it.
 I was, at the time, fifty-three years old, and it probably wasn’t what my orthopedist would have been willing to sign off on.
 Yet, possessed of a cellular memory of my tree-climbing childhood, and still willing to embrace a challenge, I followed Heather up the tree.

-The canopy seemed impenetrable, yet Heather had to be up there somewhere, right?.
+The canopy seemed impenetrable, yet Heather had to be up there somewhere, right?
 The Cypress was altogether willing to have me, but not willing, apparently, to make things easy.
 I snaked my way through the branches that formed the crown of the tree, astonished that my own limbs could do the impossible.
-By the time I had negotiated perhaps six feet of canopy, I felt fear for the first time, the kind of fear you know when you can’t see your way forward and you can’t retreat.
+By the time I had negotiated perhaps six feet of canopy, I felt fear, the kind of fear you know when you can’t see your way forward and you can’t retreat.
 I kept going.

 I had no idea and no concern about time; we were bathed by the wind coming off the ocean, the same wind that lifted single feathers of the hawks and gulls and terns.
 We stayed until the sentinels of brown pelicans, one group close on the wings of the next, pelicans heading for the rock of their namesake, to roost for the night.